datopian/tech.datopian.com/deploy/redeploy-ckan-ng.md

-# Redeploy a frontend app to CKAN Cloud
+# Redeploy A frontend APP To CKAN Cloud

 ## Prerequisites